SkyGrid

 The Approach

 We started with enterprise customers.
-SkyGrid invited potential customers — including a multinational shipping company exploring drone delivery at scale — to work sessions where we mapped out how aerial operations could realistically fit into their logistics.
+SkyGrid invited potential customers — including UPS and BP — to work sessions where we mapped out how aerial operations could realistically fit into their logistics.
+I sat in those meetings and asked UPS and BP about their vision of utilizing drone operations.
 Those conversations shaped everything: the mission types we designed for, the data hierarchy in the interface, and the tradeoffs between automation and human oversight.
 I translated those insights into conceptual wireframes, iterated through feedback, and drove the work to high-fidelity production-ready interfaces.

 Potential customer #1